-I say, however, this concern has been raised previously, so I will not focus on it here; just suffice it to say that until one is clear about what this proviso means, it is very difficult to establish what sort of equations do in fact satisfy the SEP, or what the consequences of the SEP are.
+more generally, be ignored in these regimes-such as when the components of the curvature tensor, expressed in "locally inertial" coordinates, are larger than any other quantity under consideration?
+One presumably would like to say that the SEP holds approximately in all cases, but this notion of approximation is subtle, and it has not been clearly laid out.
+As I say, however, this concern has been raised previously, so I will not focus on it here; just suffice it to say that until one is clear about what this proviso means, it is very difficult to establish what sort of equations do in fact satisfy the SEP, or what the consequences of the SEP are.

-Here is another issue, however, which I do not think has received adequate discussion in the literature.28 Brown's version of the SEP involves two problematic aspects, both appearing in the use of the term "simplest form".29 First is that it is not clear how to evaluate whether an equation is in its "simplest" form: it seems background assumptions about simplicity and conventions about how to express equations must go into such judgments.30 For instance, it is not clear why one should expect the simplest form of any equation relating structures that can be characterized in a coordinate independent manner to be a representation in certain coordinates.
-Indeed, one might think that insofar as any coordinate representation of an equation invokes some further structure-namely, a choice of coordinates-it is ipso facto less simple than a coordinate independent expression of the same equation.
-Of course, this is not what Brown has in mind-he means the "simplest form among all coordinate expressions"-but it highlights the role that a particular understanding of simplicity plays in these judgments, and it reflects the basic ambiguities at
+Here is another issue, however, which I do not think has received adequate discussion in the literature.28 It concerns the role that the expression "simplest form" plays in Brown's version of the SEP.29 One issue, here, is that it is not clear how to evaluate whether an equation is in its "simplest" form: it seems background assumptions about simplicity and conventions about how to express equations must go into such judgments.30 For instance, it is not clear why one should expect the simplest form of any equation relating structures that can be characterized in a coordinate independent manner to be a representation in certain coordinates; one might even think that insofar as any coordinate representation of

-$^{^{28}}$ My framing of this issue is particularly indebted to conversations with Sam Fletcher; a number of closely related issues are addressed in Fletcher (20??) and Fletcher and Weatherall (2020).
+28My framing of this issue is particularly indebted to conversations with Sam Fletcher; a number of closely related issues are addressed in Fletcher (20??) and Fletcher and Weatherall (2020).

 29There is a third issue here that I do not emphasize, which is that it is not clear why special relativity is given primacy of place a century after general relativity superseded it.
 In particular, when one introduces a new matter theory-say, a theory of an inflaton field in the early universe-why should one be obligated to first identify a "special relativistic" form for the dynamical equations of that theory?
-One possible answer and I am grateful to an anonymous referee for raising this-is that the Brown-Pooley constructive/dynamical relativity program was originally developed in the context of Minkowski spacetime, and that Brown then aims to extend it to general relativity.
+One possible answer-and I am grateful to an anonymous referee for raising this-is that the Brown-Pooley constructive/dynamical relativity program was originally developed in the context of Minkowski spacetime, and that Brown then aims to extend it to general relativity.
 (This observation is perhaps connected to Read's position that the dynamical and geometric approaches are distinct in the context of special relativity-but collapse once one moves to general relativity.)
 From this perspective, it arguably does make sense to interpret general relativity through the lens of an already-worked-out position on special relativity.
 But even so, I think it would be preferable if one could do the work the SEP is meant to do, at least for establishing (d) in general relativity, without using a different theory as a crutch.
+Moreover, the approach to (d) that I defend above, involving results such as those of (Geroch and Weatherall, 2018), works just as well for special relativity as for general relativity, since any general result will hold in flat spacetime as a special case.